StevenBlack/intl/readme.md

-  - To set to another run-time language, add a new language field in the `strings.dbf` and MSGSVC.DBF tables, create a memory variable called _INTLLANG, and make it equal to the language you wish to run.
+  - To set to another run-time language, add a new language field in the `strings.dbf` and MSGSVC.DBF tables, create a memory variable called `_INTLLANG`, and make it equal to the language you wish to run.
 For example, to create a Spanish version:

 <!-- end list -->